 The fate and transport of oil and chemicals in the marine environment is simulated using the OSCAR model (Version 12.1).
 OSCAR is a component of Sintef's Marine Environmental Modeling Workbench (MEMW).
-OSCAR simulates the oil distribution and composition in the marine environment after a discharge event in three spatial dimensions and time (Reed et al., 2001).
-The OSCAR simulates the distribution of chemical groups (pseudo-component groups) rather than individual compounds (up to 25 compounds, see Table 4).
+OSCAR simulates the oil distribution and composition in the marine environment after a discharge event in three spatial dimensions and time (Reed et al., 2004.
+OSCAR simulates the distribution of chemical groups (pseudo-component groups) rather than individual compounds (up to 25 compounds, see Table 4).
 The approach assumes that hydrocarbons in each group behave similarly, i.e., have similar distribution and fate in the environment.
-Each pseudo-component group has a set of parameters that govern the fate processes, such as biodegradation rates (Brakstad, 2015).
-Note that the biodegradation rates are adjusted to the ambient temperature using the Q10 approach.
+Each pseudo-component group has a set of parameters that govern the fate processes, such as biodegradation rates (Brakstad et al., 2015).
+Note that the biodegradation rates are adjusted to the ambient temperature using the Q10 approach (Bagi et al., 2013, Nordam et al., 2020).
 The model supplies chemical concentration data for these pseudo-components to the biological models.
 The model provides distribution maps of oil together with concentrations of petroleum compounds and oil droplets in 4-dimensions.